-When the Blok D upper stage was meant to fire for translunar injection, telemetry readings went off-scale and communications were lost.
-There had apparently been a programming failure in one of the radio-command blocks designed to command the Blok D to fire.
+When the Blok D upper stage was meant to fire for trans-lunar injection, telemetry readings went off scale and communications were lost.
+There was apparently a programming failure in one of the radio-command blocks designed to command the Blok D to fire.

 The Soviet press merely referred to the probe as Kosmos 305.
-The spacecraft's orbit decayed over Australia before the craft completed a single orbit of Earth.
+The spacecraft decayed over Australia before completing a single orbit of Earth.